Advanced Writing Workshops (Online) 2022-2023

 - workshop work in progress and discuss aspects of writing technique.

-- the three-hour session will consist of group workshops, with three members submitting 5,000 words for constructive feedback each month.
+- the two-hour session will consist of group workshops, with two members submitting 5,000 words for constructive feedback each month.

 - the focus of the workshops will be on critiquing and discussing work in progress, particularly on the coherence and integrity of plot, structure and characterisation.